 See Appendix A - New User Background Information for more information about ssh.
 The instructions in Chapter 2 - Installation, Configuration, and Usage will set up a fully-functional, default CAS environment.
 More options can be added after the initial setup, as illustrated in Chapter 3 - Additional Features.

-An example of a CAS environment is shown in Figure 56: CAS diagram with various authenti- cation methods This configuration example has local authentication, an Ethernet interface provided by a router, and serially-connected workstations.
+An example of a CAS environment is shown in the following figure.
+This configuration example has local authentication, an Ethernet interface provided by a router, and serially-connected workstations.